-For instance, see Edward E. Potter and Ann Elizabeth Reesman, An Assessment of Remedies: The Impact of Compensatory and Punitive Damages on Title VII (Washington DC: National Foundation for the Study of Employment Policy, 1990).
+147 For instance, see Edward E. Potter and Ann Elizabeth Reesman, An Assessment of Remedies: The Impact of Compensatory and Punitive Damages on Title VII (Washington, DC: National Foundation for the Study of Employment Policy, 1990).

-James N. Dertouzos, Elaine Holland, and Patricia Ebener, The Legal and Economic Consequences of Wrongful Termination (Santa Monica: RAND Institute for Civil Justice, 1988), p. ix.
+146 James N. Dertouzos, Elaine Holland, and Patricia Ebener, The Legal and Economic Consequences of Wrongful Termination (Santa Monica: RAND Institute for Civil Justice, 1988), p. ix.

-Mechele Dickerson, and Jennifer U. Toth, "Analysis of Damage Awards Under Section 1981," research undertaken for the National Women's Law Center by the law firm Shea and Gardner, 1990; and Theodore Eisenberg and Stewart Schwab, Testimony on the Civil Rights Act of 1990 before the House Committee on Education and Labor, March 13, 1990.
-Also, note that plaintiffs appear to be less likely to win Section 1981 cases that make it to court than they are to win Title VII cases that do not raise a Section 1981 claim.
-The American Bar Foundation data show that of cases decided in court, roughly 3 percent of Section 1981 cases and roughly 6 percent of other Title VII cases are won by the plaintiff.
-These numbers do not support the argument that juries (currently available under Section 1981, but not under Title VII)
+149 See, for instance, Wendy S. White, Daniel W. Shelton, A. Mechele Dickerson, and Jennifer U. Toth, "Analysis of Damage Awards Under Section 1981," research undertaken for the National Women's Law Center by the law firm Shea and Gardner, 1990; and Theodore Eisenberg and Stewart Schwab, Testimony on the Civil Rights Act of 1990 before the House Committee on Education and Labor, Mar.
+13, 1990.
+Also, note that plaintiffs appear to be less likely to win section 1981 cases that make it to court than they are to win Title VII cases that do not raise a section 1981 claim.
+The American Bar Foundation data show that of cases decided in court, roughly 3 percent of section 1981 cases and roughly 6 percent of other Title VII cases are won by the plaintiff.
+These numbers do not support the argument that juries (currently available under Section 1981, but not under Title VII) are more likely to find for the plaintiff than judges are.